-A Treasury Management Policy (incorporating Treasury Management practices) which sets out the expected treasury management activities and treasury management practices was approved by the Council for 2020/21 and it is linked to the Council's Corporate and Capital Plans.
+A Treasury Management Policy and Treasury Management Strategy (incorporating Treasury Management Practices) which sets out the expected treasury management activities and treasury management practices was approved by the Council on 18 February 2021 for 2021/22 and it is linked to the Council's Corporate and Capital Plans.
 The Council aims to achieve the optimum return on its investments commensurate with the proper levels of security and liquidity giving priority to security first, liquidity second and then return.
 The Council use the services of treasury management advisors to continually assess and monitor the credit quality of financial institutions within which short-term investments are held.

-At the end of the financial year 31 March 2021, the Council had £20.77m of deposits and cash balances (includes Tullyvar investment - Note 25b).
-The return on investments earned during the year was £61k (2019/20 £160k - Note 9b).
-This reduction from previous year of almost £100k is due to reduced interest rates following the impact of Covid-19.
+At the end of the financial year 31 March 2022, the Council had £26.35m of deposits and cash balances (includes Tullyvar investment - Note 25b).
+The return on investments earned during the year was £23k (2020/21 £61k - Note 9b).
+This reduction from previous year of almost £38k is due to further reductions in interest rates available in 2021/22 following the impact of Covid-19.

 The Council is currently maintaining an under-borrowed position.
-This means that the capital borrowing need (the Capital Financing Requirement), has not been funded from loan debt as cash supporting the

-Council's reserves, balances and cash flow has been used as a temporary measure (this is known as the Councils Internal Borrowings).
+This means that the capital borrowing need (the Capital Financing Requirement), has not been funded from loan debt as cash supporting the Council's reserves, balances and cash flow has been used as a temporary measure (this is known as the Councils Internal Borrowings).
 This strategy is prudent as investment returns are low and counterparty risk is relatively high.

 There were no new loans or leases taken out during the year.
-The total level of borrowing at 31 March 2021 is £5.27m (Note 17).
-The Minimum Revenue Provision charge to the General Fund was £1.24m (Note 12).
-Interest paid on loans during the year was £326k (Note 9a).
+The total level of borrowing at 31 March 2022 is £4.50m (Note 17).
+The Minimum Revenue Provision charge to the General Fund was £1.08m (Note 12).
+Interest paid on loans during the year was £276k (Note 9a).